sreedevi-langoju/12weekawsworkshopchallenge/week2/Create_IAM_Users_Groups_Policies_Roles.md

 Note: You can have up to 300 IAM groups per account

 Congratulations!
 You've created a group and attached permissions.
 Our permissions will now be standardized among all our developers.

+### Creating an IAM Role:

+Roles and users are both AWS identities with permissions policies that determine what the identity can and cannot do in AWS.
+However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
+Also, a role does not have standard long-term credentials such as a password or access keys associated with it.
+Instead, when you assume a role, it provides you with temporary security credentials for your role session.

+In this exercise, we're going to create a role for an EC2 instance and grant it trusted access to all S3 buckets in our account.

+#### Create a Role:

+* From the Console Home Screen ,type “IAM“ into the services search bar on top of the screen and choose the IAM service.

+* From here Select Roles, either on the tab on the left or the middle of the screen.

+* On the next page select Create role

+* From here we will select the service entity EC2 and press Next: Permissions

+* On the next page we will add a policy to give access to any s3 storage buckets in your account.
+This can be achieved by filtering the search for and selecting AmazonS3FullAccess as seen below.
+We'll go into how policies grant permissions a little later on.

+* Continue on to review and name your role EC2S3FullAccess and press Create role

+* You will now be redirected to the roles section of the IAM console.
+You can then use the search bar to verify your IAM Role was created.
+Click on your role to review.

+Congratulations!
+You have successfully created your first IAM Role!